CUDA CC 2.0 issue

 calc_shmem_required_nonbonded()).
 However, as JIT silently accepts forward-compatible compilation (of already pre-processed code, otherwise the #error in nbnxn_cuda_kernel_fermi.cuh would get trigegred) and therefore at runtime we have no way to detect that the wrong kernel is getting dispatched to a newer GPU.

 This is a very much corner-case that I do not think it's worth catering for, the only case where such an error can be reasonably triggered is if a user compiled a binary many years ago for some reason only for Fermi and then they upgrade their GPU.

 I'm not even sure a workaround is possible as we can't query at runtime which kernels were compiled in without string parsing command line options (which seems like an overkill).

-#3 Updated by Aleksei Iupinov over 2 years ago
+#3 Updated by Aleksei Iupinov about 3 years ago

 Just ran same 2.0/3.0 procedures on ewald-test with CUDA 6.5.

 In compute_20 build, the PME spread tests fail only - also with exact same error (an illegal memory access was

 The tests don't fail if textures are disabled.